Connecting to CSC Supercomputers

 • Laptop ↔︎ Toyota, Supercomputer ↔︎ F1.
 F1 needs a specialist interface.

-• Plain SSH will not allow displaying remote graphics
+• Note!
+Plain SSH will not allow displaying remote graphics

-• The web interfaces are often best for this, but can be enabled also by X11-tunneling (additional installations required on Windows, see link above)
+• The web interfaces are often best for this, but a graphical connection can also be enabled over SSH using X11 forwarding

 Moving files between a local computer and Puhti